New York Yankees, Tampa Bay Rays skip social media game coverage to post about gun violence

 He added: “Having young children myself, you just feel for those families, and you pray for them and your thoughts are with them.”

-“The most recent shootings in Buffalo and Uvalde have shaken us to the core,” tweeted the Rays’ official account Thursday night.
+“The most recent shootings in Buffalo and Uvalde have shaken us to the core,” the Rays posted on their official account Thursday night.

 The Rays announced that their team organization made a $50,000 payment to Everytown for Gun Safety’s Support Fund in light of the massacres.